Jacevezh1/ih-app-frontend/README.md

 -Prerequisites:

-Install Git and the Heroku CLI or connect your GitHub repository with heroku.
+Install Git and the Netlify CLI or connect your GitHub repository with Netlify.

 -Tracking your app in Git:

-Before you can deploy your app to Heroku, you need to initialize a local Git repository and commit your application code to it.
+Before you can deploy your app to Netlify, you need to initialize a local Git repository and commit your application code to it.

 -Creating a Netlify remote: